gaoteng-git/EverMemOS/docs/dev_docs/development_standards.md

 **📄 Documentation Standards**
 Use markdown format, place in docs directory.
 Small issues don't need documentation, just add comments in code

+**🌍 Internationalization Standards**
+For international team communication and collaboration, code comments and documentation should be written in English

 ### 📖 Quick Navigation

 - Don't know how to install dependencies? → [Dependency Management Standards](#-dependency-management-standards)